phK3/tflite-micro-lstm/tensorflow/lite/micro/examples/simple_lstm/README.md

 ## Run the Example

-To run the tests on the example, just navigate to the `tflite-micro` root directory and execute:
+To run the tests on the example, just navigate to the `tflite-micro-lstm` root directory and execute:
 ```bash
 make -f tensorflow/lite/micro/tools/make/Makefile test_simple_lstm_test
 ```